medanisjbara/synapse-termux/GUIDE.md

 ## Run synapse

-u can run synapse by runninh this :
+U can run synapse by running this command:

 `$ python -m synapse.app.homeserver --config-path=PATH TO THE PLACE THAT U WANT TO SAVE THE CONFIG`